eggxa/problem/README.md

 ### Problem

 Market - lagos, abujah, port
 if news of flooding in north price go up. market union also decide price of farm product.

+nigeria looses over 45% of farm produce before it get to the market. cold chain, no preservation